 This subthemes focused on the teaching style of which the teachers used.
-Teacher engages teacher-centered approach, a method wherein the teacher is actively involved in teaching while the students are passive and receptive in the learning process.
-The following relevant statements quoted from the a. "came to the lecture room right away, we didn't even ask if we were ok"
+Teacher engages teachercentered approach, a method wherein the teacher is actively involved in teaching while the students are passive and receptive in the learning process.

 The following relevant statements quoted from the students: